 In September 2017, WCA celebrated its third anniversary and launched its third worldwide World Citizen Artists Awards initiative, again entitled - ‘COMPETE FOR PEACE - NOT WAR’, this time calling for works which promoted ‘Peace'.
 For this initiative, we worked with the Bob Marley Foundation, The Gandhi Foundation, the band Fat Freddy’s Drop and photography celebrities Tim Page and Lisa Kristine.
 The World Citizen Artists partners Nomfusi, Belgravia Gallery, Emmanuel Jal and Playing for Change also took part.
 The award recipients were announced at the Bob Marley Birthday Celebration on February 6th, 2018.

 In 2020, in response to the Covid-19 pandemic, we decided to launch our fourth worldwide World Citizen Artists Awards initiative entitled ‘Solidarity For All’.
-Watching the devastating impacts of Covid-19 in our communities, and globally, we felt artists and musicians could come together to inspire people once more.
+Watching the devastating impacts of Covid-19 in our communities, and globally, the WCA community encouraged artists and musicians to come together to inspire people once more.
 This message became even more important as other worldwide issues began to loom including protests, climate change, and economic difficulties resulting from lockdowns.

-Our partners for this initiative include the Belgravia Gallery, the Gandhi Foundation, PeaceDay365, the Bristol Students Union, Emmanuel Jal, Marta Gomez, and the mental health charity - This Is My Brave.
+WCA partners for this initiative included the Belgravia Gallery, the Gandhi Foundation, PeaceDay365, the Bristol Students Union, Emmanuel Jal, Marta Gomez, and the mental health charity - This Is My Brave.